cover image showing social media platforms

 3. Targeted Audience

-• Precise Targeting: Use social media platforms targeting options to reach the right people most likely to be interested in your product or service.
-Usually, know the platform itself is also a consideration on what audience you are supposed to have.
-For example, TikTok is a short-form video sharing platform for younger audience while LinkedIn has a much more adult audience, being a professional networking site.
+• Precise Targeting: Use social media platforms' targeting options to reach the right people most likely to be interested in your product or service.
+Usually, knowing the platform itself is also a consideration for the audience you are supposed to have.
+For example, TikTok is a short-form video sharing platform for a younger audience, while LinkedIn has a much more adult audience, being a professional networking site.
 These platforms often have tools for marketers that track useful metrics like audience demographics and more.

 • Understanding Your Audience: Research your target audience's demographics, interests, and behaviors to tailor your message accordingly.